 How did the Beat Riders manage to jailbreak the Lockseeds?

 As was stated in the episode Sid told them how to jailbreak the Lockseeds.

-Did Kota steal one of the mass-production Sengoku Drivers as well?
+Did Kouta steal one of the mass-production Sengoku Drivers as well?
 Because I keep seeing people claim he did...

 It was not shown that he has one.
 We only saw Baron steal a belt which will be used by Armored Rider Knuckle.

-Yeah, many people got confused by Kaito grabbing the Spare Driver and then in the next scene see Kota grab a Driver also.
+Yeah, many people got confused by Kaito grabbing the spare Driver and then in the next scene see Kouta grab a Driver also.
 Thing is, that Driver is his own personal one, and that's where the confusion hits.

-Since the Genesis Drivers don't have faceplates, what would happen is they switched lock seeds?
+Since the Genesis Drivers don't have faceplates, what would happen if they switched lock seeds?
 For example is Zangetsu Shin capable of getting Lemon Energy Arms or would he just turn into Duke?

 Well although we have no evidence one-way or another the most likely option is that the New Generation Rider would get the Arms.

 Baron's Lemon Energy Arms has his own logo on it despite the logos being on the fruit armour so this pretty clearly indicates that they'd just being wearing each others armour.
 Not that it'll happen.